Minimal instances with no weakly stable matching for three-sided problem with cyclic incomplete preferences

 Let the symbol $\widehat V$ stand for the vertex set of the graph~$\widehat G$, denote the set of its edges by $\widehat E$.
-Without loss of generality, we assume that the set of families of graphs $G$ and $\widehat G$ is nonempty.
+According to untriviality of graph~$G$ the set of families of graphs $G$ and $\widehat G$ is nonempty.
 In this case, the set $\widehat V$ contains at least one vertex for each gender.

 Let us now restore the initial vertices belonging to the set $V\setminus\widehat V$ and for each of them arbitrarily construct at least one edge directed to some vertex in $\widehat V$ that corresponds to a proper gender.
 Since the incoming degree of restored vertices equals zero, they, as earlier, can enter in no family.
 Note that $\widehat E\subseteq E$ and, consequently, one can construct a rank function for the obtained graph $G'$ preserving the ranking order of the graph~$G$ on $\widehat E$.
 The obtained graph~$G'$ with the rank function defined in the indicated way is the desired one. \qquad $\square$